janbrrr/dndj/README.md

 ### How does it work under the hood?

 The server is an asynchronous server that uses [aiohttp](https://github.com/aio-libs/aiohttp/).
-Clients can connect to the server via the hosted web page and they then connect via *websockets*.
+Clients can connect to the server via the hosted web page and they then connect via websockets.
 Every connected client will always know what music is currently being played, what the volume is and will be notified when a change occurs.

-The web page shows the clients the preconfigured music and sounds (YAML format) that are available and allows them to request to play a music track, stop the music, change the volume or play sounds.
+The web page shows the clients the preconfigured music and sounds that are available and allows them to request to play a music track, stop the music, change the volume or play sounds.
 The server will receive these requests and fulfill them using [python-vlc](https://github.com/oaubert/python-vlc) (VLC media player bindings) for the music and [pygame](https://github.com/pygame/pygame) for the sounds.